DominicDolan/Mechanica/README.md

 ### Setting up the project with Gradle
 Clone or download the repository and build with gradle

 Create a new Project with gradle.
-In the `settings.gradle` file add:
+In the `settings.gradle.kts` file add:

 ```kotlin
 includeBuild("C:/path/to/mechanica")
 ```
-And in the `build.gradle` file add a dependency on the project:
+And in the `build.gradle.kts` file add a dependency on the project:
 ```kotlin
 dependencies {
     implementation("com.mechanica.engine:mechanica:1.0")